mARkitFS/mARkit/README.md

 ## Running the app

 To run mARkit, navigate to the mARkit root directory on your machine.
-Then run the following two commands in two different terminal windows:
+Then run the following commands in two terminal windows:

+`npm run seed`

 `npm run start-server`

 `npm run start`

+When you run `npm run start`, copy the URL of your NGrok server:

+Then, on your phone, open your Viro Media testbed app.
+Click on the burger menu on the top left.

+> screengrab: viro testbed app with a red circle around the burger menu